Existence of corotating and counter-rotating vortex pairs for active scalar equations: Existence of counter-rotating vortex pairs

-\end{proposition} \begin{proof} ${\bf{(i)}}$ The proof is quite similar to $(i)$ of Proposition \ref{prop5}.
-The only slight difference is in the treatment of $G_0$ which is clearly differentiable with continuity in $\EE$ and moreover is a polynomial in $\Omega, f, f^\prime,$ and so its derivatives in this variables are also continuous.
-Note that $G_1$ and $G_2$ are the same functions that in the rotating case. \\ {\bf{(ii)}} Observe that
+\end{proposition} \begin{proof} ${\bf{(i)}}$ The proof is quite similar to $(i)$ of Proposition \ref{prop1}.
+The only slight difference is in the treatment of $G_1$ which is clearly $C^1$ in the variable $\EE$ and moreover it has a polynomial dependence in $\Omega, f, f^\prime,$ and so its derivatives in these variables are also continuous.
+Note that $G_2$ and $G_3$ are exactly the same functions of the rotating case, see \eqref{split1}.
+Now we shall compute the linearized operator and we restrict ourselves only to $\alpha\in (0,1)$.
+The case $\alpha=0$ can be done separately or by taking the limit when $\alpha\to 0^+$.
+It is easy to see that